infinitempg/CFB-Rankings/README.md

 ## Analysis

 As mentioned above, there is a provision to rate the AAC with a higher multiplier than other G5 teams.
-This would put UCF up to #4 in the rankings (and thus a theoretical playoff spot).
+This higher multiplier puts UCF at #4 prior to the CFP, and at #2 overall after the bowl games (with Alabama at #1).
 There are also a lot more G5 teams represented in this ranking system than in the CFP Committee's rankings (which as we know has a strong bias against G5 teams).
-Lastly, this ranking system completely forgoes the Alabama/OSU 4th place fight by keeping Wisconsin in that slot, which I may not necessarily agree with.
+Lastly, this ranking system completely skipped the Alabama/OSU 4th place CFP fight by keeping Wisconsin in that slot, which I may not necessarily agree with.

 ## To-Do List
 * Analysis of ranking progression from Week 4 to present, creating interactive graphs for each team and allowing comparison of teams